 English Language Proficiency

-Applicants whose native language is not English will be required to demonstrate English language proficiency by submitting official TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) scores.
-Scores must meet the following minimum requirements: TOEFL iBt scores must be 100 or above, TOEFL PBT scores must be 600 or above, IELTS scores must be 7.0 or above.
+Applicants whose native language is not English will be required to demonstrate English language proficiency by submitting official TOEFL (Test of English as a Foreign Language), IELTS (International English Language Testing System), or Duolingo scores.
+Official TOEFL scores must be submitted through the ETS portal using the Columbia school code 2594.

 Official TOEFL scores must be submitted through the ETS portal using the Columbia school code 2594.
 To report official IELTS scores, please email the TRF number (located on the bottom of your score report) to firstname.lastname@example.org.